-No cars were built in 1986.
+No Avanti cars were built in 1986.
 In March of that year, Mike Kelly, a native of South Bend, Indiana, acquired all of the assets and rights to the Avanti.
 He changed the name of the company to the New Avanti Motor Corporation and announced the revival of Avanti production in South Bend.

+The system of borrowing mechanicals from GM had worked well over the years, but the Monte Carlo was taken out of production after the 1988 model run.
 In July, 1989, Callaway Advanced Technology, of Old Lyme, Connecticut, was reportedly hired to design and engineer a new frame and suspension for the Avanti.
 A front end redesign would have a greater slope to the hood, as well as front fender flaring to accommodate wider, performance tires.

 In 1990, Avanti built a four-door sedan, which was based on a Chevrolet Caprice chassis.
 With several lawsuits and judgments pending, the company filed for bankruptcy in 1991.